marksgraham/DW-POSSUM/README.md

 - Ivana Drobnjak, David Gavaghan, Endre Süli, Joe Pitt-Francis and Mark Jenkinson.
 Development of a functional magnetic resonance imaging simulator for modeling realistic rigid-body motion artifacts, MRM 56 364–380, 2006.
 - Mark S. Graham, Ivana Drobnjak and Hui Zhang.
 Realistic simulation of artefacts in diffusion MRI for validating post-processing correction techniques, NeuroImage 125, 1079-1094, 2016.

+We have extended POSSUM to simulate spin-echo sequences, enabling (in combination with this codebase) the simulation of DW-MR data with susceptibility artefacts.
+The new POSSUM release is forthcoming, though some simulated DW-MR datasets with susceptibility artefacts have been made available [here.](https://www.nitrc.org/projects/diffusionsim/) The relevant reference for this work is:

+- Mark S. Graham, Ivana Drobnjak, Mark Jenkinson and Hui Zhang.
+Quantitative assessment of the susceptibility artefact and its interaction with motion in diffusion MRI, PLoS ONE 12(10): e0185647, 2017.